This Day In Music: November 16

 November 16, 1946 ~ Rock drummer Colin Burgess, full name Colin John Burgess, born in Sydney, Australia ~ Member of Masters Apprentices from 1968 until its disbandement in 1972, present on most of the band's best known including the hit singles 5:10 Man, Think About Tomorrow Today, Turn Up Your Radio, and Because I Love You.
 Following the band's disbandement Burgess would serve as the original drummer for AC/DC, remaining with the band joining the band late 1973 and fired early 1974 for appearing drunk on stage ~ Burgess passed away in 2023

-November 16, 1945 ~ Keyboardist, guitarist Paul Raymond, full name Paul Martin Raymond, born in St Albans, UK ~ Best known as intermittent member of UFO from 1976 onwards, and member of the Michael Schenker Group during the early 1980s including on the acclaimed eponymous Michael Schenker Group album.
+November 16, 1945 ~ Keyboardist, guitarist Paul Raymond, full name Paul Martin Raymond, born in St Albans, UK ~ Best known as intermittent member of UFO from 1976 onwards, and member of the Michael Schenker Group during the early-1980s including on the acclaimed eponymous Michael Schenker Group album.
 Raymond had previously worked with Plastic Penny, Chicken Shack, Savoy Brown, and Danny Kirwan ~ Raymond passed away in 2019

-November 16, 1941 ~ Wallace Daniel Pennington, commonly known as songwriter, singer, guitarist Dan Penn, born in Vernon, Alabama, USA ~ Wrote or co-wrote songs recorded by the Sweet Inspirations (Sweet Inspiration), TG Sheppard, Janis Joplin (A Woman Left Lonely), Johnny Adams, Sandy Posey, Irma Thomas, the Tams, Tommy Roe, the Box Tops (Cry Like A Baby), Solomon Burke (Don't Give Up On Me), Aretha Franklin (Do Right Woman Do Right Man), Dalton Reed, Arthur Conley (I Can't Stop No No), Marshall Crenshaw, the Vel-tones, Conway Twitty (Is A Blue Bird Blue), James Carr (The Dark End Of The Street), Jimmy Hughes, Wilson Pickett (Uptight Good Woman), Lee Roy Parnell, Percy Sledge, Lonnie Mack, and others
+November 16, 1941 ~ Wallace Daniel Pennington, commonly known as songwriter, singer, guitarist Dan Penn, born in Vernon, Alabama, USA ~ Wrote or co-wrote songs recorded by the Sweet Inspirations (Sweet Inspiration), TG Sheppard, Janis Joplin (A Woman Left Lonely), Johnny Adams, Sandy Posey, Irma Thomas, the Tams, Tommy Roe, the Box Tops (Cry Like A Baby), Solomon Burke (Don't Give Up On Me), Aretha Franklin (Do Right Woman Do Right Man), Dalton Reed, Arthur Conley (I Can't Stop No No), Marshall Crenshaw, the Vel-tones, Conway Twitty (Is A Blue Bird Blue), James Carr (The Dark End Of The Street), Jimmy Hughes, Wilson Pickett (Uptight Good Woman), Lee Roy Parnell, Percy Sledge, and Lonnie Mack

 November 16, 1939 ~ Wesley Curley Clark, commonly known as blues singer, guitarist WC Clark, born in Austin, Texas, USA ~ Dubbed “the Godfather of Austin Blues” for his influence since the late-1960s.
 Sang gospel in church choirs, took up guitar by age 14, was playing professionally two years later.
-Early on in his career, Clark toured with Joe Tex before returning to his native Austin, to find a new crop of young performers.
+Early on in his career, Clark toured with Joe Tex before returning to his native Austin, to find a new crop of young and eager performers.
 Clark is legendary perhaps most for forming the Triple Threat Revue in the mid-1970s with the then-unknown Lou Ann Barton and Stevie Ray Vaughan.
 Though the trio only briefly played together, they set the standard for Austin blues, with Vaughan crediting Clark as a mentor and immense influence.
 Clark has shared stages with BB King, James Brown, Albert King, and Freddie King.
 Outside Texas, he is perhaps best known for half a dozen solo albums released later on in his career, notably 1994's Heart Of Gold, and From Austin With Soul released in 2002 ~ Clark passed away in 2024

 November 16, 1938 ~ Singer, pianist, guitarist, songwriter Toni Brown born ~ Frontwoman, and alongside guitarist Terry Garthwaite co-lead singer of Joy Of Cooking.
 The band was identified with the hippie culture, its lyrics often reflecting feminist themes, drew from rock & roll, folk, blues, and jazz, and is best known for their 1971 modest hit Brownsville.
-The band has recorded three albums in the early 1970s, Joy Of Cooking, Closer To The Ground, and Castles.
+The band has recorded three albums in the early-1970s, Joy Of Cooking, Closer To The Ground, and Castles.
 Following the band's disbandement Brown released two albums, 1973's Good For You Too and 1979's Toni Brown, and formed the duo Toni & Terry with bandmate Garthwaite.
 Brown retired from music by the end of the 1970s and has since earned in master's degree in clinical psychology and founded Four Winds West, a non-profit organization for disadvantaged youth in Fairfax, California

 November 16, 1938 ~ Singer, songwriter Troy Seals, full name Troy Harold Seals, born in Big Hill, Kentucky, USA ~ Has recorded two solo albums, 1973's Presenting Troy Seals and 1976's eponymous Troy Seals.
 Best known as a songwriter.
 Co-wrote Seven Spanish Angels recorded as a duet by Ray Charles and Willie Nelson.
 Co-wrote Lost In The Fifties Tonight recorded by Ronnie Milsap.
 Co-wrote If You Ever Have Forever In Mind recorded by Vince Gill.
-Other artists who have recorded his songs include Eric Clapton, Nancy Sinatra, Randy Travis, Conway Twitty, Hank Williams Jr, Elvis Presley, Roy Orbison, Levon Helm, Jerry Lee Lewis, George Jones, and others
+Other artists who have recorded his songs include Eric Clapton, Nancy Sinatra, Randy Travis, Conway Twitty, Hank Williams Jr, Elvis Presley, Roy Orbison, Levon Helm, Jerry Lee Lewis, and George Jones

 November 16, 1936 ~ Winfred Lorenzo Lovett, commonly known as R&B singer Winfred Blue Lovett, born in Jersey City, New Jersey, USA ~ Co-founding member of R&B, soul outfit the Manhattans best known for their 1976 Kiss And Say Goodbye, Billboard Hot 100 charttopper, written by the group's primary songwriter Lovett and arranged and co-produced with the group by noted Philly soul musician Bobby Martin.
 Lovett remained with the group from its inception in 1962 through 1990 ~ Lovett passed away in 2014

-November 16, 1927 ~ R&B pianist, singer Clayton Love born in St Louis, Missouri, USA ~ Fronted his own blues outfit the Shufflers in the early 1950s.
+November 16, 1927 ~ R&B pianist, singer Clayton Love born in St Louis, Missouri, USA ~ Fronted his own blues outfit the Shufflers in the early-1950s.
 Would go on to play with Ike Turner's the Kings Of Rhythm, singing lead vocals on songs such as Do You Mean It, She Made My Blood Run Cold and The Big Question ~ Love passed away in 2010

 November 16, 1921 ~ Songwriter Ben Weisman, full name Benjamin Weisman, born in Providence, Rhode Island, USA ~ Probably best known for co-penning over 50 songs for Elvis Presley, usually partnering up with either Aaron Schroeder or Fred Wise.
 Well known Presley songs include Got A Lot O' Livin' To Do, Crawfish, Pocketful Of Rainbows, I Slipped I Stumbled I Fell, Follow That Dream and Change Of Habit.
 Others who have recorded his songs include Guy Mitchell, Nat King Cole, Patti Page, Carl Smith, Sarah Vaughan, Dusty Springfield, Barbra Streisand, Evie Sands, and Shirley Bassey ~ Weisman passed away in 2007

 November 16, 1916 ~ Sidney Denis Prechner, commonly known as producer, radio personality, music critic Denis Preston, born in Stoke Newington, UK ~ Not contracted to a particular label and described as “Europe's first independent record producer”.
 Influential in British jazz and skiffle from the 1940s through the 1960s.
 Active member of the anti-racism, anti-fascism movement.
-Produced records by artists such as Chris Barber, Acker Bilk (Stranger On The Shore), Alex Welsh, Frank Holder, Sandy Brown, Al Fairweather, Terry Lightfoot, Kenny Baker, Humphrey Lyttelton (Bad Penny Blues), Roger Whittaker, Wout Steenhuis, Joe Harriott, Stan Tracey, Amancio d'Silva, Guy Warren, and others ~ Prechner passed away in 1979
+Produced records by artists such as Chris Barber, Acker Bilk (Stranger On The Shore), Alex Welsh, Frank Holder, Sandy Brown, Al Fairweather, Terry Lightfoot, Kenny Baker, Humphrey Lyttelton (Bad Penny Blues), Roger Whittaker, Wout Steenhuis, Joe Harriott, Stan Tracey, Amancio d'Silva, and Guy Warren ~ Prechner passed away in 1979

-November 16, 1911 ~ Elmer Dunham, commonly known as trumpeter, trombonist Sonny Dunham, born in Brockton, Massachusetts, USA ~ Starting in the late 1920s Dunham worked with bandleaders such as Ben Bernie, Paul Tremain, Glen Gray (as a member of the Casa Loma Orchestra) as a trombonist, trumpeter, singer and arranger.
-Dunham repeatedly tried his luck as a bandleader, forming mostly short-lived ensembles untill the late 1950s. ~ Dunham passed away in 1990
+November 16, 1911 ~ Elmer Dunham, commonly known as trumpeter, trombonist Sonny Dunham, born in Brockton, Massachusetts, USA ~ Starting in the late-1920s Dunham worked with bandleaders such as Ben Bernie, Paul Tremain, Glen Gray (as a member of the Casa Loma Orchestra) as a trombonist, trumpeter, singer and arranger.
+Dunham repeatedly tried his luck as a bandleader, forming mostly short-lived ensembles untill the late-1950s. ~ Dunham passed away in 1990

 November 16, 1910 ~ Albert French, commonly known as bandleader, banjoist Papa French, born ~ Longtime member of New Orleans outfit the Tuxedo Brass Band, led by the renowned Papa Celestin.
 Following Celestin's death in 1954, trombonist Eddie Pierson would take over leadership until his death in 1958, after which leadership of the band fell to French who led the band until his death.
 French's son drummer Bob French would lead the band from 1977 until 2012.
 French senior is also especially noted for his 1965 A Night At Dixieland Hall live album, featuring backing from Jeanette Kimball, Louis Barbarin, Joe Thomas, Waldren Joseph, Wendell Eugene, and Alvin Alcorn ~ French passed away in 1977